onqtam/headjack/docs/why/SYSTEM.md

 > "All over the world, mobile hunter-gatherers use social control guided by moral rules to see to it that when a successful hunter kills a large mammal, his ego is held in check." - [Christopher Boehm](https://www.goodreads.com/quotes/11025365-all-over-the-world-mobile-hunter-gatherers-use-social-control-guided)

+> "Rather than an “individual”, we might use the term “dividual” to highlight the primacy of relationship and interconnectedness." - [Transforming cultures and selves, by Octopusyarn](https://octopusyarn.substack.com/p/transforming-cultures-and-selves)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Opaqueness & Accountability